symbol/product/tools/shoestring/README.md

 Notice that these custom settings are applied *BEFORE* shoestring updates the Symbol configuration files.
 In cases of conflicts, the shoestring changes will take precedence.

-### Node Metadata
+### REST Overrides

-JSON file that is ingested and used to replace the contents of `nodeMetadata` in rest.json.
+JSON file that is ingested and used to update the contents of rest.json.
-This data is then accessible via the `node/metadata` REST endpoint.
 This file is optional and only used for deployments including API role.

 # Running